mukul785/Degen-Token/README.md

  In this project, we have created the ERC20 Degen Token for Degen Gaming.

  ## Description
+ In this project we created ERC20 DGN Token for players of Degen gaming and added functionalities like mint, burn, check balance, transfer, reedem for in-game rewards so that players can:
  1. Players can check their balance anytime.
  2. Players can reedem token for in-game rewards.
  3. Players can transfer tokens to other players in game.